 Documenting the Incident

-Once you have received the necessary medical care, it’s important to document everything related to the accident.
+Once you have received the necessary medical care, it’s essential to document everything related to the accident.
 This includes obtaining a copy of the police report, gathering witness statements, and taking photographs of the accident scene and your injuries.
 This documentation will be vital for your personal injury case.

 Consulting a Personal Injury Attorney